Sjeiti/ronvalstarnl/src/data/markdown/post_useful-custom-cypress-commands.md

 ## Well

 I hope you find these examples useful.
 They sure make my test files a lot easier to read.
-Also: let me know if you have any cool additions.
+[Let me know](mailto:ron@ronvalstar.nl) if you have any cool additions of your own.